ualib/agda-algebras/glossary.rst

       Calculus of Inductive Constructions

     TT
-      TT stands for *intuitionistic* **type theory**, which takes as its starting point the :term:`Curry-Howard correspondence`.
-TT extends Curry-Howard to predicate logic by introducing :term:`dependent types <dependent type>`.
+      TT stands for *intuitionistic* **type theory**, which extends the :term:`Curry-Howard correspondence` to predicate logic by introducing :term:`dependent types <dependent type>`.
 TT internalizes the interpretation of intuitionistic logic proposed by Brouwer, Heyting, and Kolmogorov---the so-called BHK interpretation.
 The types in TT play a similar role to sets in set theory but *functions definable in TT are always computable*.

     ITT
       :term:`intensional` :term:`intuitionistic type theory <TT>`.